Sorbus/Aucuparia/README.md

     $ git clone https://github.com/Sorbus/aucuparia
     $ bundle install

+At this point, you'll want to rename config/secrets.yml.example to config/secrets.yml, and db/seeds.rb.example to db/seeds.rb, as well as filling each out appropriately.

     $ rake db:migrate
     $ rake db:seed # the current seed-file contains content specific to Aucuparia.net, and should be modified before being used.
     $ rails server

-Some additional steps must be taken beyond this point to have a functional website; one of these is configuring the server to be accessible to the outside world, daemonizing it (`rails server -d`), and so forth.
+Some additional steps must be taken beyond this point to have a functional website, including configuring the server to be accessible to the outside world, daemonizing it (`rails server -d`), and so forth.
 Rewriting the default CSS to customize the site's appearance is also suggested (in future, I intend to include a minimal version of the CSS to use as a starting point).
 These are left as an exercise to the reader.

 Once an account is created through the web interface it may be marked as a superadmin: